doc-doc/HQGA/README.md

 Once the data is ready, you can easily run the code.
 First, to test the environment and code, we provide the prediction and model of the HQGA on MSVD-QA.
 You can get the results reported in the paper by running:
 ```
->python eval_mc.py
+>python eval_oe.py
 ```
-The command above will load the prediction file under ['results/'] and evaluate it.
+The command above will load the prediction file under ['results/msvd/'] and evaluate it.
 You can also obtain the prediction by running:
 ```
->./main.sh 0 val #Test the model with GPU id 0
+>./main.sh 0 test #Test the model with GPU id 0
 ```
-The command above will load the model under ['models/'] and generate the prediction file.
+The command above will load the model under ['models/msvd/'] and generate the prediction file.
-If you want to train the model, please run
+If you want to train the model (Please follow our paper for details.), please run
 ```
 >./main.sh 0 train # Train the model with GPU id 0
 ```
-It will train the model and save to ['models']. (*The results may be slightly different depending on the environments*)
+It will train the model and save to ['models/msvd'].
 ## Results

 ## Citation